nickbreaton/vitest-svelte-kit/README.md

 export default extractFromSvelteConfig()
 ```

-By default Vitest will use the Vite configuration present in `vite.config.js`.
-Since in Svelte Kit the Vite confiugration is instead a part of `svelte.config.js`, we will extract it, plus any inferred configuration, and pass that to Vitest.

-To learn more about how you can configure Vitest, visit the [Configuring Vitest](https://vitest.dev/guide/#configuring-vitest) section its documentation.
+To learn more about how you can configure Vitest, visit the [Configuring Vitest](https://vitest.dev/guide/#configuring-vitest) section in its documentation.

 ## What’s Inlcuded

-This package aims to either emulate or mock any Svelte Kit specific behavior.
-This includes:
+This package aims to emulate Svelte Kit specific behavior for a unit testing context.
+It does not actually run Svelte Kit, but rather configures Vite in a way similar to how Svelte Kit would configure it.

-1. Svelte file support
-1. Svelte config embedded Vite configuration
-1. `$lib` mapping
-1. `$app/env` polyfill
-1. `$app/stores` mocking
+### Svelte File Support

+Importing `.svelte` files into tests are fully supported with no additional configuration.

+### Svelte Kit Modules

+Svelte Kit makes a number of [modules](https://kit.svelte.dev/docs#modules) available to your application.
+This package will define these modules with reasonable defaults, but if you depend on their behavior its suggested you mock them using Vitest’s [mocking functionality](https://vitest.dev/guide/mocking-modules.html).

+### Vite Configuration

+Since Svelte Kit is built on Vite, it allows you to pass a [Vite configuration](https://kit.svelte.dev/docs#configuration-vite) as part of your Svelte config file.
+This package will use that configuration when running Vitest – meaning any custom Vite config, such as plugins, will be used in your tests.